-Market research and analysis prove the immense growth of the 3D industry:
+Extensive market research and analysis have highlighted the significant growth of the 3D printing industry.

-- According to Statista, the global 3D printing industry was valued at about $12.6 billion in 2020.
-An earlier report shows that in 2017, the market size was $8.8 billion.
+As reported by Statista, the global 3D printing industry was valued at approximately $12.6 billion in 2020, marking a considerable increase from the market size of $8.8 billion in 2017.

 The 3D printing market size on a global scale is estimated to reach $62.79 billion by 2028.
 The Compound Annual Growth Rate (CAGR) is supposed to be 21% from 2021 to 2028.
 Given the interest in metal 3D printing from the automotive, aerospace, and defense industries, the metal segment is expected to overtake polymer in the following seven years.